Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Questions to Ask About Your Insurance Coverage

-Whether you already have insurance or are considering a new plan, these are the specific questions to ask about addiction treatment coverage:
+Whether you already have insurance or are considering a new plan, ask these specific questions about addiction treatment coverage:

-If you're not sure how to get answers to these questions, our treatment advisors can run a free insurance verification for you, or you can speak with a licensed insurance broker for help understanding your options.
+Our treatment advisors can run a free insurance verification for you, or you can speak with a licensed broker at Prodest Insurance Group for help understanding your plan options.

 Sources & References